 Other notifications: The department's ERP program receives thousands of applications annually, most of which are for routine activities.
 To search for an application or notice currently under review, please go to DEP's interactive permitting search page.
 To be automatically notified via email of any future applications or notices submitted to the department, subscribe to DEP's Permitting Application Subscription Service or "PASS" system.
 The PASS system allows you to tailor your subscription to specific regulatory program areas, types of applications and to specific geographic areas, including counties, or distance from a specific location.

 File Number / Link to File in OCULUS

-The department received an application on Nov.
-22, 2017, for an Environmental Resource Permit and Authorization to Use State-Owned Submerged Lands to construct a new 51 slip commercial marina on Destin Harbor in Okaloosa County.
+The Department received an application on May 31, 2019, for an Environmental Resource Permit and Authorization to Use State-Owned Submerged Lands to install a ~39 mile pipeline across uplands, wetlands and Sovereign submerged lands via trenching and directional bore in Escambia County.

 The Department received an application on August 14, 2018 requesting a permit for the addition of 680 square feet to an existing single-family dock, for a total of 2,932 square feet.
 The project is located in Panama City, Latitude 30˚10’34.81” / Longitude 85° 42’ 32.68” in Bay County.

 The Department received an application on November 13, 2018, for an Environmental Resource Permit and Authorization for modifications to an existing retention and conveyance system servicing the Sound Forest Estates and Soundside Reserve Phase I subdivisions.